CompuTec/computec-docs/docs/appengine/releases/appengine/download.md

 # Download

 :::caution
-    After upgrade from any 1.00/2.00 version, please use the Empty Cache and Hard Reload option in the browser on which you use AppEngine.
+    After upgrade from any 1.00/2.00 version, please use the Empty Cache and Hard Reload option in the browser on which you use CompuTec AppEngine.
 :::

 <ReleaseInfo name="CompuTec AppEngine" url="https://download.computec.one/software/appengine/releases.json" />